4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 </p>
 <h4>Spring Beans</h4>
 <p>
-A Spring Bean contains a set of instructions for creating an Object; by default, the Object is created as a singleton within the application.
+A Spring Bean contains a set of instructions for creating an Object; by default, the Object is created as a singleton.
 The bean is later injected as and when it is required.
 Spring Beans definitions are made dependent to the IOC container that is used.
 Definitions can be made using XML or annotations.
 For XML files, beans are defined within a configuration file, and are injected by defining an 'autowire' property to the class configuration or by accessing the bean through its name from the IOC container.
-Alternatively, beans can be defined within a class marked as '@Configuration' and injected by using the '@Autowired' annotation.
-We will later visit how to define the IOC container of the application.
+Alternatively, beans can be defined within a class marked with '@Configuration' and injected by using the '@Autowired' annotation.
+We will later visit how to define the IOC container for the application.
 An example of the two styles for definitions are below:

 XML definition and autowire: